-1. Standardized Codes are identified in Appendix F. It is the intent of the committee to provide and to encourage coding consistency throughout the state to reflect a fair and equitable measure of accountability.
+1. Standardized Codes are identified on pages 33-34.
+It is the intent of the committee to provide and to encourage coding consistency throughout the state to reflect a fair and equitable measure of accountability.
+Weekly printing and comparing of the Daily Code Calculations report may support continued consistency.